 - Once the plaintiff knows where the defendant works or banks the plaintiff may garnish or attach the defendant’s wages or bank account.

 - To garnish/attach a defendant’s bank account or wages you must file an Garnishment Packet (PDF)with the court.

-- To file this paperwork, the plaintiff must have a personal check, money order or cashier’s check made out to the court for $25.00, $5.00 to the employer or bank to be served and the amount of the service fee for the Sheriff’s Department.
+- To file this paperwork, the plaintiff must have a personal check, money order or cashier’s check made out to the court for $25.00.
+Once the garmishment paperowork is filed, it will be the Plaintiff's responsibilty to take copies to the Sheriff's office with a $15.00 check to the employer or bank to be served and a check in the amount of the service fee for the Sheriff’s Department.
 ALL PAYMENTS MUST BE SEPERATE.
 It is the plaintiff’s responsibility to contact the Sheriff’s Department to verify the service fee.

 - If the judgment is found in the favor of the defendant, then the case will be closed and no money will be awarded to the plaintiff.